lsvih/AtTGen/README.md

 ## Playground (Recommended)

-Benefiting from the parameter efficiency of AtTGen, we can easily train and inference the model, and provide the trained model weights conveniently.
+Benefiting from the parameter-efficiency of this model, we can easily train and inference the model, and evaluate the trained model weights conveniently.

 The trained model weights are in `runs/jave_best` file, which is trained by default hyper-parameters.